zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 A **Multi-Layer Perceptron (MLP)** is used as the core model.

+The model is trained to minimize the difference between predicted and target control commands using Mean Squared Error (MSE) as the loss function.

+The model is implemented as a fully connected neural network (MLP) with ReLU activations to capture nonlinear relationships between inputs and outputs.
+It produces continuous-valued control commands, making it suitable for regression-based control tasks.

 At the core of the system, the model learns a direct mapping:

 Vehicle State + Reference Trajectory